Asymptotic Behavior of Inter-Event Times in Planar Systems under Event-Triggered Control

 While~\cite{MV-PM-EB:2009} seeks to study the evolution of inter-event times by understanding the state evolution, the results in the paper are quite preliminary.
 In the current paper, we provide several necessary conditions and sufficient conditions on the system parameters which could be used to predict convergence or lack of convergence of inter-event times to a constant.
 The results in~\cite{RP-RS-WH-2022} are restricted to planar linear systems under time-regularized relative thresholding based event-triggering in the ``small relative threshold parameter and time-regularization parameter'' setting. \cite{RP-RS-WH-2022} does not explicitly mention the bounds on these parameters for which the results hold, nor is the derivation of such bounds obvious from the analysis.
 In contrast, our results hold for all range of parameters.
 In fact, aided by one of our analytical results, we show through simulations that the analytical results and interpretations in~\cite{RP-RS-WH-2022} are not necessarily true for large enough parameters.
 Further, ~\cite{MV-PM-EB:2009, RP-RS-WH-2022} analyze specific triggering rules, whereas our results hold for a general class of scale invariant rules.
 References~\cite{AK-MM:2018, GD-MM:2020, GD-LL-MM:2021, GAG-MM:2021, GG-MM:2021, GG-MM:2022} characterize the sampling behavior of event-triggered control systems by using finite state-space abstractions of the system.
 However, this approach can be computationally very demanding.

-The main contributions of this paper with respect to our previous work~\cite{AR-PT:2020} are stability analysis of the fixed points of the ``angle'' map under any scale-invariant quadratic event-triggering rule and a framework to analyze the asymptotic average inter-event time as a function of the initial state of the system.
+The main contributions of this paper with respect to our previous work~\cite{AR-PT:2020} are stability analysis of the fixed points of the \emph{angle map} under any scale-invariant quadratic event-triggering rule and a framework to analyze the asymptotic average inter-event time as a function of the initial state of the system.
 We also provide several important new results and improve some of the existing results.
-We also improve the numerical examples section by including more simulation results.